GiovanniBaccichet/RAFT/README.md

   <img src="media/raft_animation.gif">
 </p>

 Consensus is a fundamental problem in fault-tolerant distributed systems.
 Consensus involves multiple servers agreeing on values.
 Once they reach a decision on a value, that decision is final.
 Typical consensus algorithms make progress when any majority of their servers is available; for example, a cluster of 5 servers can continue to operate even if 2 servers fail.
-If more servers fail, they stop making progress (but will never return an incorrect stateMachineResult).
+If more servers fail, they stop making progress (but will never return an incorrect `stateMachineResult`).

 Consensus typically arises in the context of replicated state machines, a general approach to building fault-tolerant systems.
 Each server has a state machine and a log.
 The state machine is the component that we want to make fault-tolerant, such as a hash table.
 It will appear to clients that they are interacting with a single, reliable state machine, even if a minority of the servers in the cluster fail.
 Each state machine takes as input commands from its log.
 In our hash table example, the log would include commands like set $x$ to 3.
 A consensus algorithm is used to agree on the commands in the servers' logs.
 The consensus algorithm must ensure that if any state machine applies set $x$ to 3 as the $n^{th}$ command, no other state machine will ever apply a different $n^{th}$ command.
-As a stateMachineResult, each state machine processes the same series of commands and thus produces the same series of results and arrives at the same series of states.
+As a `stateMachineResult`, each state machine processes the same series of commands and thus produces the same series of results and arrives at the same series of states.

 <p align="right">(<a href="#top">back to top</a>)</p>